Arthur-Huan/kde-breeze-for-firefox/README.md

 2. Import the css files in `userChrome.css`.
    * For normal installation, import both `kde-breeze.css` and `kde-breeze-icons.css`.
    * For color variants, import the color variant's css file along with `kde-breeze-icons.css`.
+3. Copy the `icons` folder into the `chrome` folder
-3. Restart Firefox to apply the theme.
+4. Restart Firefox to apply the theme.

 ## Credits
 - Inspired by KDE Plasma and the Breeze visual style